askoufis/clean-code-presentation/slides.md

 </v-clicks>

 <!--
-- As discussed before, physical line length limits don't exist anymore
+- {c} As discussed before, physical line length limits don't exist anymore
-- They're just arbitrary nowadays
+- They're just arbitrary nowadays {c}
 - Code formatting tools help with line length
 - Seems obvious, but file contents should be related to the file name
 - Genericly named files can easily become dumping grounds for shared code
 - Group shared code by their common function
 - Regardless of whether all the contents of a file belongs there, a large file can often signal that it's time to split things up
 - Large files in and of themselves are harder to read and understand than small files
--
+- Zooming in to the structure of your code >>>
 -->

 ---